-We have launched a new specialism in legal technology recognising one of the most exciting developments of the last few years has been the flourishing of new legal roles such as legal process engineer, legal analyst, legal technologist.
+This accreditation gives recognition to those who have outstanding expertise and knowledge in the field of legal technology.
+Over the last few years we have seen a flourishing of new legal roles such as legal process engineer, legal analyst and legal technologist.
 We believe that this trend will continue and intensify over the coming years.
-To help the development of this new profession, we are launching a new professional status called: Accredited Legal Technologists.
+To help the development of this new profession, we have created the professional status of Accredited Legal Technologist.
+Meet the specialists.

 The legal technologist